raspberrypilearning/ambient-art/en/step_5.md

 **4 x 7 = 28**.

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 1
+line_highlights: 2
+---
+# --- Animation ---
+for i in range(7):
+--- /code ---

 --- collapse ---
 ---
 title: I need more help with the maths
 ---

 Here are some example scenarios.
-You can use this to help you with your calculations.
+You can use these to help you with your calculations.

-1. Add together the number of seconds in your code used for one loop.
+1. Add together the **number of seconds** in your code used for **one** loop.
 2. Find that number in the table below.
-3. Change the number in the brackets of your `for` loop to match the one in the table.
+3. Change the number in the brackets of your `for` loop to match the **number of repetitions** in the table.

 | Number of seconds | Number of repetitions |
 | --- | ----------- |